AlexandreCarlton/dotfiles/systemd/.config/systemd/user/README.md

  - window-manager.target
    - Window managers must have "WantedBy=window-manager.target".

-sockets.target is also used to launch all sockets (which implicitly launch the respective service files).
+sockets.target is also used to launch all sockets (which launch the respective service files on incoming connections).
 This was largely based on the Arch Wiki; consult them for more information.
 Other sources include casucci, gtmanfred, KaiSforza and Zoqueski.